Homeopathy Kisses Warts Goodbye: A Gentle Alternative to Conventional Wart Treatments

 Warts are universal, as widely varied as the 150 types of human papillomavirus that give rise to them, and as individual as each patient that presents with them.
 Treatments seem to be nearly as diverse, too, and many of them can be disturbingly painful and barbaric.
 Homeopathy has long offered a pain-free and effective means of treatment that depends on the skill, patience, and research of the practitioner.
-I offer my expertise and experience in the hope of giving my fellow practitioners and their patients the hope of wart-free skin – without the unnecessary troubles that come with so many other therapies.[REFS]
+I would like to share my experience with my fellow colleagues so their patients may have wart-free skin – without the unnecessary troubles that come with so many other therapies.[REFS]

 - Burnett JC.
 Diseases of the Skin: Their Constitutional Nature and Cure.
 New Delhi, India: B. Jain; 1997.

 - Gupta R, Manchanda RK.
 Textbook of Dermatology for Homeopaths.
 Noida, Uttar Pradesh, India: B. Jain Publishers (P) Ltd.; 2019.